EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Proofs of Auxiliary Lemmas

-To evaluate how $P$ changes in response to $v$, we express $P$ as the sum of two components, one dependent on $v$ and the other independent of $v$.
+To evaluate how $P$ changes in response to $v$, we decompose it into two components, one dependent on $v$ and the other independent of $v$.
 As shown below, we set

 We naturally have $P_t=P_t'+P_t''$.
-The above expression for $P''_t$ is equivalently characterized by the dynamics $dP_t''=-\alpha P_t''-\frac{\alpha}{N}v_t^i$, $P''_0=0$. $X_t^i$ and $P_t''$ are both processes induced by $v^i$, and the coefficients are similar to those in \autoref{PRL for Nash}.
-However, to apply this lemma requires that the initial values for $X_t^i$ and $P_t''$ equal zero, which is not possible to be fulfilled in the general case.
-Therefore, we need to take a detour.
-We construct the process below,
+The above expression for $P''_t$ is equivalently characterized by the dynamics $dP_t''=-\alpha P_t''-\frac{\alpha}{N}v_t^i$, $P''_0=0$.
+Both processes $X_t^i$ and $P_t''$ are driven by $v^i$, and their coefficients match those in \autoref{PRL for Nash}.
+However, applying the lemma directly requires that both initial conditions be zero, which does not hold in general.
+Thus, we take a detour and construct the process